8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 3. Unzip OpenCore-Patcher-GUI.app.zip, find OpenCore-Patcher, and open it.

-Follow the steps below to create your macOS Ventura installer.
+Follow the steps below to create your macOS Sequoia installer.

 1. Click Create macOS Installer.

-2. Click Download macOS Installer, wait for a few seconds, and select the installer you want.
-(Click Show all available installers to see all supported macOS versions.)
+2. Click Download macOS Installer, wait for a few seconds, select the installer you want, and click the Download button.

 3. Wait for the download process to complete.
-The installer is about 12 GB, so this process may take some time.
+The installer is about 13 GB, so, this process may take some time.

-4. Enter your username and password to install macOS Ventura.
+4. Enter your username and password to install macOS Sequoia.

 5. When finished, click Flash Installer.

-6. Select the macOS Ventura installer you downloaded.
+6. Select the macOS Sequoia installer you downloaded.

 7. Select your USB drive.
 (Make sure you have the USB drive plugged into your Mac.)